chinhonnang0000/asteroidgen/README.md

 - more overpowered techs as you progress throgh this mod.
 - No hidden items, Techs from other mods can be brought here as long as resources are available.
 - Launch to adjacent and non-user generated fields.
 They can be captured by :
 - - save and quit, abondaon, lose the battle or swapping fields.
+Then the field will have 30 waves instead of infinite waves.

 Work in progress, excluding bugfixes
 - AEGA (asteridgen endgame alloy) tier - conveyor, turrets and drills.
 They are expected to be highly overpowered.